e8Complete/crypto-trader/README.md

-How can i implement a python script that uses Twitter Sentiment Analysis to indicate as buy/sell/hold signal, using binance api
+How can i implement a python script that uses Google Trends to indicate as buy/sell/hold signal, using binance api

 # TODO:
 # fix arguments for each indicator
 # Add defaults to constants?
 # fix detail logging in all indicators
+# Make it possible to set all arguments for all APIs from main.py
 # Save data to csv file
 # Add posibility to plot all indicators (save plots to logs for each run)